 \begin{lem} For any vertex $v\in\cR(b)$ the Cartan matrix $A_v=(a^{(v)}_{xy})$ is of the form $\sigma(D A(b+i))$ where $i\in \mathbb{Z}$, $D$ is an invertible diagonal matrix and $\sigma\in S_3$ is an even permutation.
 One has $p_v(x)=1$ if $a^{(v)}_{xx}=0$ and $p_v(x)=0$ otherwise. \end{lem} \begin{proof} It is enough to verify what happens to the Cartan datum under an isotropic reflexion $r_{x}:\ v\to v'$.
 Since permuting $x_1$ and $x_2$ in $A(b)$ yields $A(-b)$, it is enough to verify the assertion for $x=x_1$.
 In this case we have

 Taking the homothety $h_{\lambda}:v'\to v''$ with $\lambda=(-1,-b^{-1}, b-1)$ we get

 Applying now the cyclic permutation carrying $x_2$ to $x_1$, we get the Cartan matrix $A(b-1)$.
-It is easy to see that going along the other isotropic reflection would produce in the same way the matrix $A(b+1)$. \end{proof}
+It is easy to see that going along the other isotropic reflexion would produce in the same way the matrix $A(b+1)$. \end{proof}

 \begin{crl} \begin{itemize} \item[1.] $\cR(b)$ is admissible if and only if $b\not\in\mathbb{Z}$; \item[2.] if $\cR(b)$ is admissible, then for $i\in\mathbb{Z}$ each root algebra for $S(2|1;\pm b\pm i)$ is isomorphic to a root algebra for $S(2|1;b)$. \end{itemize} \end{crl} \begin{proof} Note that $A(b)$ is locally weakly symmetric for $b\not=\pm 1$.
 Using Lemma~\ref{lemS21b} we obtain the assertions. \end{proof}